eth-infinitism/eil-contracts/README.md

 Represents a user request and the correspondon obligation by an XLP to fulfill the cross-chain transaction on the destination chain.

-When a user locks funds in the `CrossChainPaymaster` and requests a voucher,all allowed XLPs compete to issue the `Voucher` according to a fee schedule specified in the `VoucherRequest`.
+When a user locks funds in the `CrossChainPaymaster` and requests a voucher,all allowed XLPs compete to issue the `Voucher` according to a fee schedule specified in the `VoucherRequest` in a reverse dutch auction model.

 ### **`Dispute` contracts**

-Tbese contracts handle dispute resolution.
+These contracts handle dispute resolution.

 If a voucher is misused, or funds are not properly delivered, other actors can submit a dispute on-chain to the L1 and trigger slashing of stake.